-- Scan the "Scan to Begin" QR Code while students are in Prebrief - "Meet Your Patient" (on iPad) and explain how the iPad works in the simulated learning environment including: - Explain how to use the iPad scanner and QR codes.
+- Scan the QR code: "Scan to Begin" while students are in Prebrief - "Meet Your Patient" (on iPad) and explain how the iPad works in the simulated learning environment including: - Explain how to use the iPad scanner and QR codes.
 Remind students that there are multiple QR codes in the simulation, but they should only scan them if they think it will provide data necessary for their assessment and evaluation of the patient. - For some scenarios, it may be helpful to tell students where the QR Code are located.
 For others, you may want students to "find" the QR Codes during their assessments.
 This is your choice. - Describe how a QR Code sound will work in the scenario.
-Show them how to use the ARISE "stethoscope" and the symbol on the QR Code that signifies when a QR Code is audio ◄.
-Example: QR Code: Chest ◄. - As the facilitator, you should be aware that throughout the simulation some QR codes are necessary to the programming of the iPad content.
+Show them how to use the ARISE "stethoscope" and the symbol on the QR Code that signifies when a QR Code is audio ◄".
+Example: QR Code: Chest ◄" - As the facilitator, you should be aware that throughout the simulation some QR codes are necessary to the programming of the iPad content.
 Directions for which QR codes are required (to be scanned) in each state are listed under each state of the documentation below.
-The QR codes are also in BOLD type. - Level Up tab This tab "tells" the content in the iPad to change to what is needed for the next state of a simulation.
-It also helps student know where they are at in a scenario and it may give "clues" as to how to progress. - Discuss the simulation "Learning Objective(s)" (on iPad) as well as any other Prebrief materials - Get "Report" (on iPad) - Possible Facilitator Question - When you hear that someone is having chest pain, what are your immediate concerns? - Play the "Patient" video (on iPad)
+The QR codes are also in BOLD type. - Discuss the simulation "Learning Objective(s)" (on iPad) as well as any other Prebrief materials - Get "Report" (on iPad) - Possible Facilitator Question - When you hear that someone is having chest pain, what are your immediate concerns? - Play the "Patient" video (on iPad) - Possible Facilitator Question - Based the patient's subjective complaint, what are your priority interventions?

-- Possible Facilitator Question - Based the patient' subjective complaint, what are your priorities of care? - Advance to the "Patient Profile" screen (on iPad).
+- Advance to the "Patient Profile" screen (on iPad).
 This will act as a simulated patient chart. - Students can view the tabbed content on the iPad (see below) prior to entering the patient's room and throughout the simulation as needed. - You should give student some time (5 minutes) to review this content now, prior to entering the patient's room. - Now, students can enter the room and begin the next state of the simulation.